Technigo/project-todos/README.md

 # Project Todos
 This project is a to do app made with Redux.

-Functions in this app are:
-Adding tasks to list.
-Checkmark if task is done or not.
+Functions in this app are: Adding tasks to list, checkmark if task is done or not, task count, todays date, delete for single tasks & clear all.
-Task count.
-Todays date.
-Delete for single tasks.
-Clear all.

-# Technical
+# Includes
 One reducer, plenty components and some CSS styling.

-Redux, React, JavaScript, CSS and HTML
+* JavaScript
+* Redux
+* React
+* JSX
+* CSS

 See the To do: https://saras-todo.netlify.com/